npuv5pp/Simuro5v5/README.md

 The export strategy playback data can be imported via the Export/Import button on the right.

+#Automatic Referee
+This platform adopts a new ruling method, relies on automatic referee judgment, and outputs the ruling result below the platform.

+For specific documents, please refer to [referee documents] (https://github.com/npuv5pp/Simuro5v5/Documents/Referee.md)

 # Credits

 Copyright (C) Northwestern Polytechnical University V5++ team. all rights reserved.